 For more information on tailor-made holidays to Vietnam, speak to a Regent Vietnam Travel Specialist today.

-Arrive in Hanoi and drive to the Silk Path Hanoi Hotel.
+Arrive in Hanoi and transfer to the Silk Path Hanoi Hotel.
 Spend the remainder of the day at leisure.

 Today enjoy a city tour to the highlights of Hanoi.
 This includes the Ho Chi Minh Complex, the Imperial Citadel of Thang Long and the Temple of Literature.
 After a cyclo ride through the bustling Old Quarter, take time out for a Vietnamese coffee on the banks of Hoan Kiem Lake.
 This evening enjoy a culinary adventure in Hanoi's bustling street food scene - a great opportunity to try all those weird and wonderful foods you see but just aren’t sure what they are!
 (B,D)